Studying $\textrm{QED}_3$ with radial quantization on the lattice: Free limit

 We remark that the coordinate singularities of $\omega^S_\alpha$ are related to the double-sheet structure of the fermion field on $S^2$.
 Using the $(\theta,\phi)$ coordinates, we have for a closed curve $\gamma$ on $S^2$:

-The second term is due to the nonzero divergence at each pole, where $\eta(\gamma)=1$ if the curve $\gamma$ encircles the north (south) pole in the positive (negative) $\phi$ direction and is 0 if $\gamma$ does not include a pole in the interior.
+The first term in the bracket is the area of the interior ${\rm int}(\gamma)$ of $\gamma$.
+The second term is from the nonzero divergence at each pole, where $\eta(\gamma)=1$ if the curve $\gamma$ encircles the north (south) pole in the positive (negative) $\phi$ direction and is 0 if $\gamma$ does not include a pole in the interior.
 The additional divergence term in the local curvature formula~\eqref{eq:expn_s2} can be canceled by introducing a cut $\gamma_c$ that runs from the north pole to the south pole and does not lie on top of the lattice sites.
 The antiperiodic boundary condition for $\psi$ and $\bar\psi$ is then imposed in the $\phi$-direction by assigning the minus sign when the link crosses $\gamma_c$.
 The parallel-transported variable~\eqref{eq:parallel_transport_R} acquires a minus sign when it crosses $\gamma_c$, precisely canceling the divergence term.